ddbit/verba-volant/MITM.md

 Even if the OOB channel is not encrypted, as long as it ensures authenticity, it can be used to bind a public key to an identity.

-### Lightweight SAS-Based Authentication (PIN Method)
+### Lightweight SAS-Based Authentication

-To avoid the complexity of exchanging full public keys manually, Verba Volant implements a short authentication string (SAS) model using a **4-digit PIN**:
+To avoid the complexity of exchanging full public keys manually, Verba Volant implements a short authentication string (SAS) model using a (to be done)

 #### One-Way Authentication Flow

 1. Alice generates a room ID and ephemeral public key.
 2. She sends the room ID to Bob via an OOB channel.
-3. Bob joins the room, generates his ephemeral public key, and derives a 4-digit PIN from it (e.g., SHA-256 hash mod 10,000).
+3. Bob joins the room, generates his ephemeral public key, and derives an authentication code (e.g., 5 bitcoin words ...to be explained).
-4. Bob sends the PIN to Alice via the same OOB channel.
+4. Bob sends the AUTHCODE to Alice via the same OOB channel.
-5. Alice, upon seeing a new public key in the room, derives the PIN from it and compares it to the one she received.
+5. Alice, upon seeing a new public key in the room, derives the AUTHCODE from it and compares it to the one she received.

 If they match, she can be reasonably confident that the key belongs to Bob.